 Traditions of Stipulation Define Disciplines.
 We find in West’s Encyclopedia of Law[**] the following characterization of stipulation as it is used in legal proceedings:

 An agreement between attorneys that concerns business before a court and is designed to simplify or shorten litigation and save costs.
-During the course of a civil lawsuit, criminal proceeding, or any other type of litigation, the opposing attorneys may come to an agreement about certain facts and issues.
+During the course of a civil lawsuit, criminal proceeding, or any other type of litigation, the opposing attorneys may come to an agreement, foregoing further investigation, about certain "facts" and "issues".
 Such an agreement is called a stipulation.

 From this conception of stipulation it is easy to construct parallels for almost any kind of research that does not or cannot push to some ultimate, incorrigible result.
 Within a discipline practitioners tend to pursue answers to questions arguably recognized as within the scope of their discipline, using methods arguably related to traditional methodologies.
 One cannot proceed within a discipline without some potential for recognition from others in that discipline that their undertaking is appropriate.
 Every graduate student learns early on how narrowly one must frame a research question for it to be acceptable to an advisor.
 (See Becher, T. Academic Tribes & Territories: the Cultures of the Disciplines.
 1989.)
 See All Definition Ultimately Rests on Stipulation, i.e. Communal Agreement.